-Randolph Community College is committed to providing equal access to educational opportunities to qualified students with disabilities.
+Randolph Community College is committed to providing equal access to educational opportunities for qualified students with disabilities.
 Should a student wish to appeal a student accommodation decision, the appeal should be initiated within five business days and should be directed as follows:

-- 1. Meet with the Assistant Director of Student Success Counseling by contacting the Welcome Center in person, emailing at twcheek@randolph.edu, or calling (336) 633-0246. - 2.
-If not resolved, appeal in writing to the Director of Student Success Counseling by contacting the Welcome Center in person, emailing at rbkingston@randolph.edu, or calling (336) 633-0376. - If not resolved, appeal in writing to the Vice President for Student Services by contacting the Welcome Center in person, emailing at cdaikens@randolph.edu, or calling (336) 633-0394. - 4.
-If unresolved, Additional steps are available as outlined in the College Catalog.
+- 1. Meet with the Assistant Director of Student Success in person by emailing at twcheek@randolph.edu or (336) 633-0246. - 2.
+If the issue is not resolved, appeal in writing to the Director of Student Success in person, by email at rbkingston@randolph.edu, or by phone at (336) 633-0376. - 3.
+If the issue is not resolved, appeal in writing to the Vice President for Student Success in person, by email, or at 336-633-0200. - 4.
+Additional steps are available if unresolved, as outlined in the College Catalog.